allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 The format for the queries is:
 -->

+## Privacy Considerations

+When any data (for example, W3C Verifiable Credentials) is associated with Cosmos DIDs, sharing that data would also impose sharing the on-chain data graph (for example, transaction history) of the blockchain account that controls the DID.

+Using personally identifiable information as DID Method-specific identifiers (for example, account name alice) discloses personal information every time the DID is shared with a counterparty.
+This specification DOES NOT endorse the use of identifiers that correlates to human beings or other sensible subjects.

+## Security Considerations

+Ephemeral DIDs (`did:cosmos:key` type) are generated based on a blockchain address.
+If access to the authoritative keys for an account are lost, the control of the DID and verifiable data issued by the DID is lost as well.

 ## Consequences

 The Cosmos ecosystem WILL HAVE a DID module that is compatible with the W3C standard and offers a high chance of compatibility with third-party components such as cloud and edge agents, resolvers, and so on.